UltraG33k/password-generator/README.md

 # password-generator
-Python based password generator
+Python based password generator (Windows only at the moment)

-Can be compiled with pyinstaller
+Can be compiled to an .exe with pyinstaller